epics-containers/epics-containers.github.io/main/_sources/tutorials/create_beamline.md.txt

 :::{note}
-You may choose your own naming convention, but lower case letters, numbers and hyphens only are recommended for both domain names and IOC names.
+You may choose your own naming convention, but lower case letters, numbers and hyphens only are required for both domain names and IOC names.
 This is a restriction that helm introduces for package names.
 :::